 - Attracts Birds.

+Yes, Camphor Trees are invasive to many parts of the world, including Florida, Georgia and Texas.
 Introduced to Australia in 1822, the weed quickly became a noxious weed throughout Queensland and New South Wales.
-Fallen camphor trees precent other plants from growing and germinating, and the berries with their seeds are delicious to birds, providing rapid expansion.
+Camphor trees spread rapidly and prevent native plants in these areas from growing and germinating.